eloquent/pathogen/README.md

 ### Windows path support

 *Pathogen* provides support for Windows paths.
-In addition to the methods available to unix-style paths, Windows paths contain an optional drive specifier.
+In addition to the methods available to Unix-style paths, Windows paths contain an optional drive specifier.
 The drive specifier is available via the `drive()` method:

 ```php